mlaa/cbox-auth/README.md

   - Should create that forum in BP and add all members to it, except for those members that are not yet on the Commons.
     - Can't test, since API doesn't seem to have the capability to add an organization.
       - opened cbox-auth #9 about this.
-  - [ ] New forum created in Oracle, excluded from Commons.
+  - [x] 0326 16:11 New forum created in Oracle, excluded from Commons.
     - Nothing should happen on Commons side.
     - Can't test, API doesn't have this ability.
       - opened cbox-auth #10 for this.
+      - [x] 0326 16:11 tested in phpunit
  * [ ] BP user leaves a committee or discussion group.
   - If that group exists in Oracle, the user should be removed from the group in Oracle.
+  - Opened mlaa/oracle-api#50 about this, and mlaa/cbox-auth#16
  * [ ] BP user joins a discussion group or committee.
   - If that group exists in Oracle, the user should be added to the group in Oracle.
  * [ ] User visits his or her own Portfolio page.